About the Human Resources Management System (HRMS) Project

 - Access to data: Ensure reliable, integrated, and accessible data that enables strategic business decision making.

-Reporting into the Information Technology Governance Committee (ITGC), the steering committee will be responsible for the following throughout all project phases:
+Reporting into the Information Technology Governance Committee (ITGC), the Executive Steering Committee is responsible for the following throughout all project phases:

 - Champion the project;